HaoZeke/Dotfiles/README.md

 As of the 11th of April, 2019, the configuration for my `emacs` setup, with `doom-emacs` has been moved to [a repository of its own](https://github.com/HaoZeke/dotDoom).

+As of the 7th of August, 2020, the HPC cluster [Lmod](https://lmod.readthedocs.io) configuration has been moved to [a repository of its own](https://github.com/HaoZeke/hzHPC_lmod).

 ### Usage

 Several targets (groups) have been defined.